-- (i) The supervisor/line manager: - notifies the officer in writing that the Management of Underperformance procedures are commencing; - informs the officer of the steps in the Management of Underperformance procedures and of the implications of continued under-performance; and - provides the officer with a copy of the Management of Underperformance procedures.
+- (i) The supervisor/line manager: - notifies the officer in writing that the Management of Underperformance procedures are commencing; - informs the officer of the steps in the Management of Underperformance procedures and of the implications of continued under-performance including a warning that a failure to meet the required standard of performance by the conclusion of the assessment period may lead to the termination of their employment; and - provides the officer with a copy of the Management of Underperformance procedures.

-The written notice will detail the expected standard of performance, the ways in which the officer is not meeting that standard, and will provide guidance to assist the officer to achieve that standard.
+The written notice will state that the desired outcome is for the officer to achieve the specified standard of performance.
+In addition it will detail the expected standard of performance, the ways in which the officer is not meeting that standard, a warning that a failure to meet the required standard of performance by the conclusion of the assessment period may lead to the termination of their employment, and will provide guidance to assist the officer to achieve that standard.

 (ii) The supervisor and the officer agree on a period of assessment appropriate to the nature of the work to be undertaken.
-In the absence of agreement the assessment will take place over a period of 3 months.
+In the absence of agreement the assessment will take place over a period of three months.

-- (i) The supervisor/line manager formally assesses the officer's performance for the specified period. - (ii) Where the Chief or Delegate considers that fairness and objectivity cannot be assured, the Chief or Delegate may (at the request of the officer, supervisor or at his/her own initiative) appoint an independent assessor from outside the immediate work area.
+- (i) The supervisor/line manager formally assesses the officer's performance for the specified period. - (ii) Where the Senior Manager considers that fairness and objectivity cannot be assured, the Senior Manager may (at the request of the officer, supervisor or at his/her own initiative) appoint an independent assessor from outside the immediate work area and/or the Business Unit.

-- (i) At the completion of the assessment period, the assessor prepares a report for the Chief or Delegate on whether the officer achieved the specified standard of performance.
-The officer is provided with a copy of the report and invited to comment in writing to the Chief or Delegate. - (ii) If the Chief or Delegate considers that the officer did not achieve the specified standard of performance, the Chief or Delegate may issue a notice of intention to terminate the officer's employment or to take some other action (e.g. transfer to other duties or reduction in classification) unless the officer can show cause why the proposed action should not proceed.
-The officer will have 7 days in which to respond to this notice. - (iii) If the Chief or Delegate considers that the required standard of performance has been achieved the officer will be advised in writing that the inefficiency process has concluded.
+- (i) At the completion of the assessment period, the assessor prepares a report for the Senior Manager advising whether the officer achieved the specified standard of performance.
+The officer is provided with a copy of the report and invited to comment in writing to the Senior Manager. - (ii) If the Senior Manager considers that the officer did not achieve the specified standard of performance, the Senior Manager may issue a notice of intention to terminate the officer's employment or to take some other action (e.g. transfer to other duties or reduction in classification) unless the officer can show cause why the proposed action should not proceed.
+The officer will have seven days in which to respond to this notice. - (iii) If the Senior Manager considers that the required standard of performance has been achieved the officer will be advised in writing that the management of underperformance process has concluded.